Paul, Gilgeous-Alexander lead Thunder past Pistons 108-101

-Danilo Gallinari scored 19 points, Dennis Schroder 18 and Steven Adams 16 for the Thunder, who have won nine of 10.
+Danilo Gallinari scored 19 points, Dennis Schroder 18 and Steven Adams 16 for Oklahoma City, which has won nine of 10.

+Most of the hype before the deadline involved Gallinari, the team’s No. 2 scorer.
+Paul was happy that the Thunder were able to keep their team together.

+”It’s always uncertainty because it’s a whole ordeal now with the deadline,” he said. ”It shows.
+It’s a frenzy.
+It’s good to know that we’re going to keep playing together.”

 Former Thunder guard Reggie Jackson scored a season-high 28 points for Detroit.
 Christian Wood scored 27 points and Thon Maker added a season-high 19 for the Pistons.